jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-aeroplane-hudson-ballroom.md

 **Vito:** I didn’t really choose it.
 It was the name of a song that didn’t really fit whatever music I was making at the time so it needed some new project name.
 So it ended up being called Aeroplane - Aeroplane.
 And then it took off, no pun intended.

-**RR:** Haha tell us what led you in to a career as a DJ and producer .
+**RR:** Haha tell us what led you in to a career as a DJ and producer.

 **Vito:** My career as a DJ is a by-product of the music I was making.
 When the first EP’s came out, I started getting DJ shows offers pretty much instantly, so I did that.
 I had some background as a DJ doing birthdays and things like that when I was about 14 or 15, so I had the technical side of things down - I just played different records.
 My career as a producer started because in the town I grew up in I was kind of the most serious about being a musician and the few bands I had didn’t really like having someone constantly pushing and trying to be better at everything, so I basically got kicked out every time.
 That’s when I decided to just do it all myself, and bought a computer and a sound card.